 I was the executive editor of Minnesota Law & Politics for 14 years before becoming editor-in-chief of Super Lawyers.
-I then spent a year and half as a senior editor at Twin Cities Business.
+I spent a year and half as a senior editor at Twin Cities Business.
 Today I am the copy chief at Fast Horse.

 Away from the keyboard, I put a lot of miles on my Asics, haven’t missed a Wilco concert since 1997, and spend a lot of time in bookstores.
 My dream dinner party would be Elvis Costello, Marilynne Robinson, Barack Obama, Tina Fey, and Andre Agassi.